Newsham Park Hospital: Foundation

 Before 1869, there was no institution in Liverpool for the support and education of the orphans of British seamen.
 The first move to establish such an institution was made by a group of leading Liverpool ship-owners in 1868.

 The sponsors of the project comprised a group of ship-owners and merchants who for some time had been concerned about how best to help the widows and families of deceased Merseyside men including those lost at sea.
 Members of the public were invited to attend a meeting at the Mercantile Marine Service Association Rooms on 16 December 1868, at which the resolution to found such an establishment was proposed by Ralph Brocklebank and Bryce Allan, both leading ship-owners and philanthropists.
 James Beazley, another leading ship-owner, was invited to be chairman of the committee to establish an orphanage.

-One of the ship-owner sponsors wrote on 17 December 1868 to nine of his colleagues offering to donate £500 to start a building fund if they would donate the same amount.
+It was James Beazley who, on 17 December 1868, wrote to nine of his colleagues offering to donate £500 to start a building fund if they would donate the same amount.
 There was an immediate response to this letter, and further donations were received following a more widespread public appeal.
 In 1869 an account was opened in Heywoods Bank, Brunswick Street.
 Within a few months, there was enough money for the General Committee to look around for a temporary home.

 On 9 August 1869, the Liverpool Seamen's Orphan Institution opened in temporary rented accommodation in Duke Street, and by the end of that year, there were 46 boys and 14 girls in residence.

 On 7 April 1870, Liverpool Town Council gave 7000 square yards (0.6 hectares) of land on the northeast side of Newsham Park to construct a Seaman's Orphan Institution.
 On 11 September 1871, the foundation stone of new building was laid by Mr. Ralph Brocklebank, the first President.
 The foundation stone of the chapel was laid on 1 August 1873 and the Liverpool Mercury carried the following report on 2 August entitled "Liverpool Seamen's Orphanage Institution: Laying the Foundation Stone of the Chapel."

 The foundation stone of the chapel in connection with the orphanage, Newsham Park, was laid yesterday by Mr. C. MacIver.
 There was a large attendance of spectators, amongst those present being the mayor (Mr. E. Samuelson), Messrs.
 R. Brocklebank, J. Beazley, W. Langton, A. Brown, Clarke Aspinall, A. Balfour, H. J. Ward, Samuel Smith, Joseph Armstrong; the Revs.
 Canon Stewart, Canon Warr, R. H. Lundie, P. T. Forfar, G. Lord, A. Pitt, Drummond Anderson, and J. Turnbull; Captains Judkins, Lott, Inglis, Hains, Bell, &c.
 A number of the inmates (girls and boys) of the temporary home in Duke-Street, accompanied by the band of the institution, occupied seats in front of the platform, and their clean and healthy appearance bore testimony to the care taken of them.